 - Inflation rate: This is one factor many people overlook when considering early payments.

 Inflation rose 1.61% annually between 2008 and 2018, meaning goods costing $100 in 2008 would cost $117 in 2020.
 If you had $100 in cash in 2008, that same $100 would effectively be worth around $85 today.
 With a fixed-rate mortgage, you pay the same amount every month for the duration of the loan.
 Higher inflation causes your money to lose value when you buy groceries, petrol, or concert tickets, but your money maintains the same value when you make your monthly payment because the cost of a fixed monthly payment never increases.
 Therefore, allocating your spare cash to other goods and services rather than allocating it to early mortgage payments is an effective way of protecting yourself against high inflation.

 How Much Can You Overpay?

-The biggest mortgage lenders make tens of millions of dollars each year on interest, so you can be sure they’ll probably charge you for paying off your loan early.
+The biggest mortgage lenders make tens of millions of dollars each year on interest, so they’ll probably charge you for paying off your loan early.
 Some banks charge a fee if you make an extra payment in a given month or if you make a principal-only payment (as opposed to a payment that covers principal and interest).
 These fees vary from bank to bank.
 Therefore, before overpaying, it’s important that you read over the terms of your loan carefully.

 How Much Can You Save?